 "...In the examination room candidates must not have access to items other than those stated in the instructions on the question paper, the stationery list or the specification for that subject... ...any unauthorised items that have been taken into the examination room must be placed out of reach of the candidates (and not under their desks) before the examination starts.
-This would normally be at the front of the examination room or a similar arrangement that enables the invigilator to control access to the items. ...The invigilator, prior to the examination starting, must ensure that candidates have removed their wrist watches, placing them on their desks. ...A head of centre may, if he/she so wishes, prohibit candidates bringing a wrist watch into the examination room.
-Candidates would be required to leave their watches outside of the examination room."
+This would normally be at the front of the examination room or a similar arrangement that enables the invigilator to control access to the items. ...The invigilator, prior to the examination starting, must ensure that candidates have removed their wrist watches, placing them on their desks. ...A head of centre may, if he/she so wishes, prohibit candidates bringing a wrist watch into the examination room."
 [ICE 18]